urbanairship/ios-library/README.rst

 **Compiler**

-Your project should use the GCC compiler (the default).
-LLVM is not supported at this time.
+LLVM 1.6 is the default compiler for all projects and the static library.
+GCC 4.2 is also supported.

 **Header search path**